CadenaDev/cadena_nft_minter_template/README.md

-# Cadena Bank DAPP
+# Cadena NFT Minter Template

-This is the completed code for the Bank DAPP.
+This is the completed code for the NFT Minter App.

 ## To Install